Herniated Cervical Discs

 - Muscle weakness in hand and/or arms

 In severe cases, a herniated disc may put pressure on the spinal cord.
-This is a much more serious condition that can cause pain, tingling, numbness, or weakness to be felt in both arms and possibly even lower in the body.
+Actually, this is much more serious and can cause pain, tingling, numbness, or weakness to be felt in both arms and possibly even lower in the body.

 Symptoms of spinal cord compression may also include: